Zorba, Male Belly Dancer

 Paulina!

-I took two classes from Paulina at ANAS 2007, "Zills & Frills" and "Soul Dancing".
-Both were excellent.
-Paulina's the gal who narrates the Recommended by Zorba!
-Link opens in new window Belly Dance Television (BD-TV) series (which I can recommend) and performs at the "Greek at the Harbor" in Ventura, California (which I can also recommend).
-She was also the one who was kind enough to relinquish her claim on the song "Dark Fire" two years ago at ANAS '05, so I could do a double veil performance to it.
+I took several workshops from Paulina at various editions of the ANAS cruise.
+She's excellent and fun!
+Paulina's the gal who narrated the Belly Dance Television (BD-TV) series (which I can recommend) and performs at the "Greek at the Harbor" in Ventura, California (which I can also recommend).
+She was also the one who was kind enough to relinquish her claim on the song "Dark Fire" years ago at ANAS '05, so I could do a double veil performance to it.

 Naheda